Curriculum

 Key Stage 4 Curriculum Pathways Information

-Year 9 parents will be invited to an Information Evening on 29th April which will include an introduction to the Options process.
-Further details will be sent week commencing 25th March.
+Year 9 parents were invited to an Information Evening on 29th April which included an introduction to the Options process.

 Block A - Humanities